jjaniak/GameOfFifteen/README.md

 ##### INSTRUCTIONS
 Run GameLauncher with file path as argument, so it can read the game configuration from the file and try to solve it.

-If you run it without arguments, it will generate a solvable configuration and will solve it.
+If you run it without arguments, it will generate a random solvable configuration and will solve it.

 ##### INPUT
 The initial configuration in the input file must contain 4 lines.
 Each line should contain 4 numbers separated by space.
-The file must contain all numbers (can be in random order) from 0 to 15 inclusive, where 0 defines an empty cell.
+The file must contain exactly once all numbers (can be in random order) from 0 to 15 inclusive, where 0 defines an empty cell.

 #####  OUTPUT
 The result will be printed to a file.